bupthpc/Vitis-Tutorials/Getting_Started/Vitis/Part4-embedded_platform.md

 ### Targeting Software Emulation
+>**Deprecation Note**
+> * We are announcing the deprecation of the software emulation (sw_emu) feature in the Vitis Software Platform, which will affect all use cases, including embedded acceleration and data center applications.
+> * Check the [AR000036790 - Deprecation of Software Emulation in Vitis Software Platform](https://adaptivesupport.amd.com/s/article/000036790?language=en_US) for detailed timelines and alternative solutions.
 To build for software emulation, enter the following commands to setup the target build directory:

 ```bash